 |From||Jia Jia <firstname.lastname@example.org>|

-Sodankyla Geophysical Observatory (www.sgo.fi) is a separate institute of the University of Oulu.
+The Sodankylä Geophysical Observatory (SGO, ) is a separate institute of the University of Oulu.
 Established in 1914, SGO carries out continuous, long-term geophysical measurements of Earth’s high-latitude environment.
 This activity is a National Task and includes measurements of Earth’s geomagnetic field, ionosphere, northern lights, cosmic radiation and seismic activity.
 SGO employs about 30 staff, two thirds of which have an academic degree.
 SGO scientists routinely collaborate with more than 100 institutes world-wide.

-The successful candidate will have a M.Sc. degree in physics, space physics, atmospheric physics or geophysics.
-Experience in the use of instrumentation and/or atmospheric computer models is highly beneficial, as is experience in data analysis using a high-level programming language (e.g. Python, Matlab) is highly beneficial.
+The successful candidate will have a M.Sc. degree in physics, space physics, atmospheric physics or chemistry, meteorology or atmospheric geophysics.
+Experience in the use of instrumentation and/or atmospheric computer models is highly beneficial, as is experience in data analysis using a high-level programming language (e.g. Python, Matlab).
 Excellent command of both spoken and written English is essential.

 Full application text and link to application form can be found below: